-Level 2 charging is also sufficient for destination charging in many locations, allowing drivers to top off their charge while they are away from home.
-However, the time required to charge using level 2 infrastructure, and the fact that most people charge their vehicles at home, makes level 2 chargers unlikely to be a significant draw for customers to most businesses.
-Hotels are the exception, with level 2 chargers being a significant factor in attracting customers who want to charge their vehicles overnight.
+Level 2 charging is also sufficient for destination charging in many locations, allowing drivers to top off their charge while away from home.
+However, the time required to charge using level 2 infrastructure and the fact that most people charge their vehicles at home makes level 2 chargers unlikely to be a significant draw for customers to most businesses.
+Hotels are the exception, with level 2 chargers attracting customers who want to charge their vehicles overnight.